 Learn about diversity at UB by exploring stereotypes and privilege, the meaning of social justice, and the benefits of attending a diverse institution.

 Explore the foundations for understanding the role of privilege and allyship within systems of power and oppression.
 This four-hour interactive workshop will explore our individual identities, how we connect to the people around us, and the importance of doing so.
-Upon successful completion of this training, participants will have the option to join UB’s Diversity Zone Network.
+Each workshop is limited to a maximum of 50 participants.

 Trainings and workshops are available to suit your group or organization needs on various diversity related topics.
 Please indicate 'other' in the drop-down box below and provide a brief description of what you are looking for.
 We will be in touch within 3 business days to discuss the most appropriate training or workshop.